 “Now you heard about this Hubble telescope fiasco, right?” father said to Jason.

-Jason looked back toward his father.
-“Oh yeah, everybody at work was talking about it.”
+Jason looked back to father.
+“Oh yeah, everybody at work has been talking about it.”

 “A couple of billion charged to the taxpayers and the damn thing doesn’t even work right,” father ridiculed as he pointed to an article in the newspaper.

-“He’s only been here for a month,” David said into the telephone.
+“He’s only been here for a couple of months,” David said into the telephone.
 “He had to move back home because of credit card debt.”

 “Hey!
 Don’t be telling the world my business,” Jason said angrily to David.